zoutepopcorn/ESP-1ch-Gateway-v3.0/README.md

 - Then the webpage will connect to the gateway with a websocket

-- on https://zoutepopcorn.github.io/ you can connect.
-You cant run it from filesystem, only from localhost or website, it uses xmlhttp.
+- Run the index.html file on your own system. (you cant use https, because the websocket can't)

 #description